Momi48/live_streaming/README.md

 Temporary Token

-Add them to:
+Add them into your Flutter file:
 ```bash
 // lib/utils/agora_config.dart
 const String appId = "YOUR_AGORA_APP_ID";
 const String tempToken = "YOUR_TEMP_TOKEN";
 ```
-**Add Firebase configuration**
+3️⃣ Add Firebase Configuration

-Create a Firebase project
+Create a Firebase project from Firebase Console

-Add your Flutter app (use your package name)
+Add your Flutter app (with your actual package name)

-Download google-services.json → put it in:
+Download google-services.json and place it in:
 ```bash
 android/app/google-services.json
 ```